Paolo Nutini to headline Edinburgh's Hogmanay celebrations

 The 29-year-old is the latest high-profile Scottish act to headline Edinburgh's Hogmanay celebrations, following the likes of Calvin Harris, KT Tunstall, Primal Scream, Biffy Clyro, Texas and Simple Minds.

-Organisers of the capital's celebations, who unveiled a host of acts performing at the event today, said they had spent seven years trying to secure Nutini for the headline slot.
+Organisers of the capital's celebrations, who unveiled a host of acts performing at the event today, said they had spent seven years trying to secure Nutini for the headline slot.

 His only previous appearance at the event was in 2008-9 when he famously opened the "Concert in the Gardens" with a brief performance before rushing through to Glasgow to headline the festivities in George Square.